JASory/word-assistant/README.md

 ## Generate
 Produces at most one random word that meets the criteria.
 ## Dev
-Requires Rust and libgtk-4-dev.
+Requires Rust, libgtk-4-dev, and libadwaita-1-dev.
 Run install.sh.